zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/14-sinhala-amazon.md

 doer

 [APZ 161.3] (#apz161 .3) {#apz161 .3.ref .apz} "Drowsiness
-The doer” is the drowsiness of the drowsiness.
+The doer" is the drowsiness of the drowsiness.
 The service will be done.

-[APZ 161.4] (#apz161 .4) {#apz161 .4 .ref .apz} "Kelles Thuthu Are Available”
+[APZ 161.4] (#apz161 .4) {#apz161 .4 .ref .apz} "Kelles Thuthu Are Available"
 Tells the vein.
 From the Heathly Checular Hermage
 The strong efforts of the Justices' perspective were not loosened There are no words, there is unhashed will, there are unbundled words,